We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 While insurance companies must have your permission to view your health record, you may be charged higher prices with a chronic condition.

 Federal law now prevents insurance companies from denying coverage to people who have HIV or AIDS.
-And there may be a waiting period before a chronic condition is covered by insurance.
+And there may be a waiting period before insurance covers a chronic condition.

 Does a negative HIV test mean my partner has the same result?